Mroepke/Elk-Stack-Simulation/README.md

 - Load balancing also helps to protect against distributed denial-of-service (DDoS) attacks.
 - Having a jump box is a highly secure way to allow administrative access to your network to perform tasks.

- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the server and system log data.
 - Filebeat collects data about the file system.
-_TODO: What does Filebeat watch for?_
 - Metricbeat collects machine metrics.
- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.